Awesome Table provides an easy way to filter data in your view.

 Use the "DateFilter" to filter columns containing dates.

 In this field, you can change the way your dates are displayed (here you can find examples of date formats).

 5 - CategoryFilter

-Use the "CategoryFilter" to filter columns containing values from a list (choose from a list).
+Use the "CategoryFilter" to filter columns containing values from a list (dropdown menu).
 If you select several values in your filter, your view will display elements that match at least one value.

 6 - csvFilter